 In fact, it has been known for hundreds of years that emotional distress triggers headaches.
 Being angry or sad.
 Even being happy or excited can trigger migraines.

 How Psychotherapy Can Help Migraine

 Psychotherapy can help uncover the emotions that can underlie the pain of migraine.

-So whether headache can be attributed to the inability to manage difficult emotions (such as anger or anxiety), or to alexithymia (the inability to identify emotion), what seems to happen often is that some sort of converted, or embodied emotional experience lies at the root of chronic headache and migraine
+Once a full and detailed medical diagnosis has confirmed headache to be chronic or of the migraine type (and not due to any other medical problem), then often reasons for the headache can be related to the inability to manage difficult emotions (such as anger or anxiety), or to alexithymia (the inability to identify an emotion).
+What seems to happen often is that some sort of converted, or embodied emotional experience lies at the root of chronic headache and migraine.

-The good news is that these experiences can be unravelled in psychotherapy or counselling.
+The good news is that these experiences can be unravelled in psychotherapy and counselling.
 Headaches can be investigated.
 Emotions can be explored.